zkrising/Tachi/docs/docs/user/stats/tachi.md

 - Not well understood by players.

-In a similar vein to [IIDX's KTRating](#ktrating-iidx), we need a generic rating algorithm for MÚSECA's scores.
+We need a generic rating algorithm for MÚSECA's scores.

 MÚSECA's built-in CURATOR RANK is built in a similar vein to Volforce, but is broken by some questionable chart rating decisions.
 This makes it undesirable for score comparison.

-This is an adapted version of the IIDX KTRating algorithm (again!), with parameters tuned for MÚSECA.
+This is the KTRating algorithm, with parameters tuned for MÚSECA.

 Scores below 900k are heavily nerfed.
 Timing is rewarded significantly.
 Clear type is ignored.

 *****

-### Sieglinde (BMS)
+### Sieglinde (BMS, PMS)

-- **Default for BMS 7K and BMS 14K**
+- **Default for BMS 7K, BMS 14K, and PMS**

 Pros:

-- Derives how difficult a lamp is to get by scores on LR2IR and Mocha IR.
+- Derives how difficult a lamp is to get by scores on LR2IR.
 - An update to walkure without certain vulnerabilities.
 - Only gives rating for popular tables.